Is an abnormal protein the cause of Alzheimer’s, Parkinson’s, and Huntington’s diseases?

 A breakthrough is sorely needed for all these diseases.

-Late last month, the Centers for Disease Control and Prevention (CDC) that the death rate from Alzheimer’s in the United States increased 55 percent between 1999 and 2014.
+Late last month, the Centers for Disease Control and Prevention (CDC)

 In addition, about 50,000 people in the United States are diagnosed with Parkinson’s every year.
 An estimated 500,000 Americans are living with the disease.